thiagomrvieira/consumer-challenge/README.md

 ### Why These Conventions?
 * Framework Familiarity: Each naming convention aligns with the standards of its respective framework, making the codebase more intuitive and readable for developers familiar with each technology.
 * Consistency and Best Practices: Following standard naming practices improves consistency and maintains industry standards, which is beneficial for team collaboration and future maintenance.

+# API Documentation
+For more details on how to use the backend API, including pagination and other endpoints, refer to the [https://github.com/thiagomrvieira/consumer-challenge/tree/main/consumer_api#readme](API README)
+.